 It has been opined that the kitchen gardens fell out of favor with the rise of grocery stores which made fresh produce easily available, with only a few revivals during wartime when ‘Victory Gardens‘ were promoted as a patriotic duty, as well as for family health.
 Perhaps today’s need for nutritious fruits and vegetables with good old fashioned taste will lead to a more long lasting resumption of the home kitchen garden.
 It takes skill to raise good produce, but the results are well worth the effort and time.

-How to Create a Kitchen Garden of Your Own
+How to Make a Kitchen Garden of Your Own

-Though disputed as being unlike any of the kitchen gardens of the day, it nevertheless, is a most renowned example, much photographed and featured in many garden tomes.
+Though disputed as being unlike any of the kitchen gardens of the day, nevertheless, it is a most renowned example of one.
+Villandry’s kitchen garden is much photographed and featured in many garden tomes.

-Whether your own is designed as a rim around the lot filled with espaliered fruit trees underplanted with strawberries and herbs, or a large vegetable patch including a cut flower space, the main thing is to provide a culinary harvest.
+Whether you design your own as a rim around the lot with espaliered fruit trees underplanted with strawberries and herbs, or a large vegetable patch with a cut flower space, the main thing is to provide a culinary harvest.

 - a sunny space